 To play sabacc, you will need special cards.
 The deck will vary depending on which variant you want to play.
 For Corellian Spike you will need a sixty-two card sabacc deck.
 There are several options to choose from.
 The following list is not exhaustive.

-- Corellian Spike set from Toydarian Toymaker on Batuu (These aren’t the highest quality but they do come with dice, and they can be purchased at Galaxy’s Edge or on eBay.)
+- The Corellian Spike set from Toydarian Toymaker on Batuu can be found at Galaxy’s Edge, on eBay, and sometimes on Amazon